 Cara Faith Zwibel joined CCLA in 2009 as Director of the Fundamental Freedoms Program.
 She graduated from McGill University in 2001 with an Honours degree in Political Science and received her LL.B. from Osgoode Hall Law School in 2004.
 She articled as a law clerk to the Honourable Justice Ian Binnie at the Supreme Court of Canada before being called to the Ontario bar in 2005.
 Cara also received her Master of Laws degree from New York University, as an Arthur T. Vanderbilt Scholar.
 Prior to joining CCLA, Cara was an Associate at a national law firm, practicing public law, health law and commercial litigation.
-She has experience representing clients at all levels of court and before administrative tribunals, and has authored and co-authored published articles constitutional law.
+She has experience representing clients at all levels of court and before administrative tribunals, and has authored and co-authored published articles on constitutional law.
 Her work with CCLA involves providing legal opinions and research, coordinating interventions and representing CCLA before the courts, preparing submissions to legislative bodies and assisting with the CCLET’s public education work.

 Director of Education

 April Julian joined the Canadian Civil Liberties Association and Education Trust in 2009.
-She became Deputy Director of Education in 2014, and is responsible for coordinating and delivering CCLET’s various education initiatives in Ontario and beyond.
+She became Deputy Director of Education in 2014, and Director in 2016.
+She is responsible for coordinating and delivering CCLET’s various education initiatives in Ontario and beyond.
 In conjunction with her colleagues at CCLA/CCLET, April delivers civil liberties workshops and programming to various audiences of approximately 10,000 learners per year – including elementary and high school students, pre-service and in-service teachers, newcomers to Canada, and youth in custody.
 As an Ontario Certified Teacher, April also develops educational resources that encourage learners of all ages to gain a deeper understanding of their rights and freedoms and think critically about balancing competing interests in a democracy.
 These resources are publicly accessible on the CCLA website.

 Director of Administration